azend/blog.azend.org/_posts/2016-02-07-gitlab-+-proxmox.md

 categories: server homelab
 comments: true
 ---
+Use Proxmox 4.0 they said.
+It would be easy they said.
+From what I've seen LXC is never simple.
+Let us begin...

 In a Proxmox based LXC container, sysctl is read only.
 GitLab does not like this and will not configure without outside intervention.
 As a hack until a proper patch is created, one can simply comment out the line which tries to apply sysctl rules.

 In `/opt/gitlab/embedded/cookbooks/gitlab/definitions/sysctl.rb`